AndreaMav/es-theme-arcade-crt/README.md

 It has some basic console themes and specific console themes, created to remember the old days, when we used the consoles .. with unique details of the time ...

-CGA Supported - 15 khz Monitor CRT
+CGA Supported - 15 khz Monitor CRT - 4:3 format

 version 0.90